 ONE SUNSET IS NEVER ENOUGH

 Over four years I shot over 50,000 images of sunsets at my favorite beach spot.
-Depending on a myriad of factors each one had a signature chromatic spectrum.
-By scrolling through months of tiny frames I could separate the distinctly colored blocks from the other photos.
-Using thousands of sequential frames, I created maps of sunset strata hoping to cull everyone’s individual memories of cherished sunsets into one shared moment.
+A myriad of factors gave each one a signature chromatic spectrum.
+After scrolling through months of tiny frames, I separated the distinctly colored blocks from the other photos.
+Using thousands of sequential frames, I created maps of sunset strata, hoping to combine individual memories of cherished sunsets into one shared moment.

 EVERY DAY IS A PIXEL

-After months of calculating the formula to craft a Sunset Strata piece, I’d whittled down each frame to just an inch.
-Like Pointillism, magnified sections of the picture expose seconds that almost fade to pixels when viewed as a whole.
+After months of calculating the formula to craft a CHROMA piece, I whittled down each frame to just an inch.
+Like Pointillism, magnified sections of a CHROMA print expose seconds that almost fade to pixels when viewed as a whole.
 As the sunset image library expands in time, each day may transform into a singular pixel.

 THE SHELL SUNSET KEYSTONE

-Rocks are essential pillars throughout Intertidal, but Sunset Strata remains steadfast in this regard.
-Every dusk proffers up a new hue, but high or low tides dictate the distance from “my” principal rock.
-Framing shots to ensure the rocks are included is required but the mercurial setting makes it look different every time.
-My Apple Watch displays the time it will vanish down to the second but a capturing a meta sunset of “NOW” at the final blink is a rare occurrence.
+Rocks are essential pillars throughout the Intertidal Project, but this is especially true in SUNSET STRATA.
+Every dusk proffers a new hue, but high or low tides dictate the distance from “my” principal rock.
+The shots are always framed to include the rock, but the mercurial setting makes it look different every time.
+My Apple Watch displays the time when the sun will vanish down to the second, but capturing a meta-sunset of “NOW” at the final blink is a rare occurrence.

 ONE DAY AT A TIME

-It’s a gift when your work requires photographing the sunset over 200 times.
-Exceptional nights unfurl spectacular color transformations from the faintest cyan culminating in a blaze of orange.
-It’s nearly impossible to choose a favorite shot from one evening with 800 frames.
-Instead, I prefer a singular chromatic map of time allowing me to witness the entirety of the sun’s retreat.
+It’s a gift when your work requires photographing the sunset over two hundred times.
+On exceptional nights spectacular color transformations unfurl from the faintest cyan and culminate in a blaze of orange.
+It’s nearly impossible to choose a favorite shot from one evening with eight hundred frames.
+Instead, I prefer a singular chromatic map of time that allows me to witness the entirety of the sun’s retreat.